Eppo-exp/eppo-docs/docs/feature-flags/sdks/android.md

 ## 2. Initialize the SDK

-Initialize the SDK with an API key, which can be created in the Eppo web interface:
+Initialize the SDK with a SDK key, which can be created in the Eppo web interface:

 ```java
 import cloud.eppo.android.EppoClient;